SamMadeThis/Akaltye_A3/README.md

 ## ℹ️ Overview

-The aim of this project is to increase the number of Arrernte language speakers; currently, there are fewer than 4,000 speakers.
+Purpose: Increase the number of Arrernte language speakers; currently, there are fewer than 4,000.
 Arrernte (Aranda) is one of more than 250 Aboriginal languages spoken in Australia.
 This website focuses on the Eastern and Central Arrernte dialect.

+Elements:
+- HTML, CSS, JS
 - Fullpage.js
+- Shoelace UI components
+- SVG animation

+Notes:
-- Inspired by apps such as Duolingo & Vocabulary
+- Design and interactions are inspired by apps such as Duolingo & Vocabulary

 [Website Link] (https://akaltye.netlify.app/)